BillBohan/NISC/README.md

 - It is Little Endian where applicable.
 - Peripherals should be memory mapped.

-This is the VonNewman version with unified code and data address space.
+This is the Von Neumann version with unified code and data address space.
 Using a Harvard architecture with separate code and data spaces would double throughput but would require instruction invalidation for Jumps and Calls.
 I wanted to keep it simple.
 Making data and address widths equal allows us to fetch an address in a single cycle.
 If the data width is less than address width then multiple cycles are needed to fetch an address.
 With a wider data width, both addresses may be read at once saving a cycle.